Arpit9110/SY0_701/Domain 4.md

 - Poor Spelling or grammar: If an email has a lot of "Broken English", poor grammar, or numerous spelling errors, the it's like to be an phishing campaign.

 Mitigation
-- Training
+- Training.
-- Report suspicious messages to protect your organization from potential phishing attacks
+- Report suspicious messages to protect your organization from potential phishing attacks .
-- Analyse the threat
+- Analyse the threat .
-- Inform all users about the threat
+- Inform all users about the threat .
-- An organization should revise its security measures for every success phishing attack
+- An organization should revise its security measures for every success phishing attack.